troymessina/PhysicsArtOfModeling/05NewtonsLaws.md

 ## Identifying the forces
 The first step in applying Newton's theory is to identify all of the forces that are acting on an object.
-This can be done by asking yourself: "what could possibly be pushing or pulling on the object?", as well as running through the list of forces that we enumerated in section \ref{sec:newtonslaws:typesofforces} to identify if any of them are relevant here.
+This can be done by asking yourself: "what could possibly be pushing or pulling on the object?", as well as running through the list of forces that we enumerated in [Section %s](#sec:newtonslaws:typesofforces) to identify if any of them are relevant here.
 For easy reference, we reproduce the types of forces here and include some questions that you might ask yourself to decide whether or not to include the corresponding force:
 * Weight (is the object near the surface of a planet?).
 * Normal forces (is the object in contact with any surface?
 There could be more than one!).
 * Frictional forces (are there static or kinetic friction forces associated with the normal forces?).